wagslane/blog/content/posts/managers-that-cant-code.md

 audio: []
 ---

 Managers who can’t code are an outdated artifact of corporate America circa 2005.
 The best managers that I’ve had spend ~80% of their time coding, architecting, or doing technical work that requires engineering experience.
-If your manager thinks coding and other technical is "beneath" them then they need a dose of humble pie.
+If your manager thinks coding and other technical work is "beneath" them then they need a dose of humble pie.
 Your organization would likely be better off without them.

 ## But Managers Manage People!

 There is a long-running stigma associated with developers.
 The idea is that we are all geeks who can’t handle interpersonal relationships.
-Due to our code monkey nature, we need "people people" who can go to meetings for us and communicate our efforts effectively to the higher-ups.
+Due to our code-monkey nature, we need "people people" who can go to meetings for us and communicate our efforts effectively to the higher-ups.

 ![joke extrovert](/img/800/joke-extrovert.jpg.webp)

 While the above is still funny, it’s outdated.
-As the developer community has grown exponentially in the last 20 years, so too has the personality diversity amongst its members.
-In other words, it is not hard to find developers with the soft-skills necessary for management positions.
+As the developer community has grown exponentially in the last 20 years, so too has the personality diversity among its members.
+In other words, it is not hard to find developers with the soft skills necessary for management positions.

 ## Managers Should Help